kapitalnyy/Calculator/README.md

   - cos

 We all start from somewhere, right?
-I would be truly thaankfull for voting at my project!
+I would be truly thankfull for voting at my project!
 Thanks for your time.